dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 <p>For example, thousands of New York Times articles (our collection of documents, also known as a corpus) can be organised into a number of topics.
 This could enable readers to visually explore stories within a particular topic or enable the publisher to recommend articles based on reader preferences.</p>

-<p>TODO: get a image for topic modelling</p>
+<p>TODO: get an image for topic modelling e.g. stack of docs -> docs containe in topic boundaries.</p>

 <p>Many methods have been developed for topic modelling over the past few decades.
 Most methods rely on the fact that a document is typically about a particular subject and has words that frequently occur together.
 For example, an email planning your next holiday will likely contain the words ‘flight’ and ‘hotel’ more often than emails about other subjects.
 It is this statistical regularity that allows latent topics to be discovered, sometimes as if by magic.</p>

 <p>The only data required for topic modelling is the text within each document.
 In machine learning terminology, this is an unsupervised learning method - meaning that we don’t require labelled data as is the case with supervised learning methods.
 The number of topics to automatically discover typically needs to be specified which can be tricky and may depend on how the results will be used.
-Interpretation of the discovered topics can also be tricky; while they can often be summarised by their most important words, they do not necessarily correspond to topics we expected to find.
-Todo: add example</p>
+Interpretation of the discovered topics can also be tricky; while they can often be summarised by their most important words, they do not necessarily correspond to topics we expected to find.</p>

 <p>The following sections will describe (in roughly chronological order of discovery) the intuitions behind a few different methods of applying topic modelling.</p>